kjolley/BIGSdb_documentation/curator_guide.rst

 ====================
 The first step in grouping by project is to set up a project.

 Click the add (+) project link on the curator's main page.
+This function is normally hidden, so you may need to click the 'Show all' toggle to display it.

 .. image:: /images/curation/projects.png